BingoJYB/excel2json/README.md

 # excel2json

-Transformer for Excel files into JSON format.
+Transformer for Excel file into JSON format file.